Kong/docs.konghq.com/app/_hub/kong-inc/ai-proxy/how-to/_sdk-usage.md

 ### Use OpenAI SDK with multiple models on the same provider

-To read the desired model from the user, rather than hard coding it into the plugin config for each route, you can read it from a path parameter, for example:
+To read the desired model from the user, rather than hard coding it into the plugin config for each route, you can read it from a path parameter.
+For example:

 ```yaml
 - name: openai-chat